concordion/concordion-website/_includes/coding.md

 ### Implementation status

 {% if java %}
-You can include partially-implemented specifications in your normal build without breaking the build, by annotating your fixture classes with one of the following annotations:
+For specifications that don't use the example command. you can include partially-implemented specifications in your normal build without breaking the build, by annotating your fixture classes with one of the following annotations:

 * `@ExpectedToPass`
 * `@ExpectedToFail`